garethjmsaunders/digital-code-style-guide/css.md

 ### 4.4 Table of contents

 As Harry Roberts says, "a table of contents is a fairly substantial maintenance overhead, but the benefits it brings far outweigh any costs.
 It takes a diligent developer to keep a table of contents up to date, but it is well worth sticking with.
-An up-to-date table of contents provides a team with a single, canonical catalogue of what is in a CSS project, what it does, and in what order.""
+An up-to-date table of contents provides a team with a single, canonical catalogue of what is in a CSS project, what it does, and in what order."

 An example table of contents might look like: